Hungary cbank to further ease terms of cheap loans scheme

 BUDAPEST, July 15 (Reuters) - The National Bank of Hungary will further ease the terms of its 1.5 trillion forint ($4.82 billion) cheap loans scheme to help businesses access cheap funding amid the coronavirus pandemic, a deputy governor said on Wednesday.

-NBH Deputy Governor Csaba Kandracs told national news agency MTI that the bank would cut capital requirements attached to the lending under the programme by as much as 2 percent and introduce regulatory support for participation in a bond buying scheme launched last year.
+NBH Deputy Governor Csaba Kandracs told national news agency MTI that the bank would cut capital requirements attached to the lending under the programme by as much as 2% and introduce regulatory support for participation in a bond buying scheme launched last year.

 Together the moves could free up tens of billions of forints that could in turn be lent to businesses, Kandracs said.